oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/run-demo/run-demo.md

     > **Tip:** The last created PO should generally be the top one in the list.

-5. Validate the PO Status.
-If it's *Open* then the Business Event has occurred.
+5. Validate the PO status.
+If it is *Open*, the business event has occurred.

-    > **Note:** If PO has another Status, such as *Pending Approval*, then wait a couple of minutes and keep refreshing the page until the desired PO Status appears.
+    > **Note:** If the PO has another status, such as *Pending Approval*, wait a few minutes and refresh the page until the desired PO status appears.

 ## Task 3: Track message flow triggered by the PO Create Event
-Use the Oracle Integration dashboard to see the data flow resulting from the create Purchase Order event in ERP Cloud.
+Use the Oracle Integration dashboard to view the data flow resulting from the purchase order creation event in ERP Cloud.

-1. In the Integration navigation pane, click **Home** &gt; **Observability** &gt; **Instances**
+1. In the Integration navigation pane, click **Home** &gt; **Observability** &gt; **Instances**.

-2. Find our corresponding Integration Instance, by matching the *PO Header Id* or *Document Description* from the Purchase Order in ERP Cloud.
-This should be under the columns *Primary Identifier* or *Business Identifiers*.
+2. Find the corresponding integration instance by matching the *PO Header ID* or *Document Description* from the purchase order in ERP Cloud.
+This information appears under the *Primary Identifier* or *Business Identifiers* columns.

     ![Find the Integration Instance](images/integration-instance-run.png)

-3. Click on your **PO Header Id** link to open the corresponding integration instance.
+3. Click your **PO Header ID** link to open the corresponding integration instance.

     ![Open the Integration Instance](images/integration-instance-open.png)